South Bend Product Liability Lawyers

 There are generally three causes of action over a defective product injury:

-- Design defects – Sometimes products are dangerous due to their design.
-That means the entire line of products is inherently dangerous.
+- Design defects – A poorly designed product could be dangerous, leading to an entire line of products being inherently dangerous.

 - Manufacturing defects – These defects occur when the product or device is being assembled.
 For example, there may have been a human or machine error during assembly that made the product dangerous.